Mezzzanine/data_analyst_portfolio/README.md

 5. Create a table structure in the database and assign correct datatypes to columns using `CREATE TABLE`, `ALTER TABLE` etc
 6. Populate tables with data using CSV export.
 7. Following the client brief create specific views with SQL queries to provide necessary data to the dashboard data.
     1. Orders.
-Aggregate all the necessary data from different tables in one view using `JOIN` statement
+Aggregate all the necessary data from different tables in one view using the `JOIN` statement
     2. Staff.
 Aggregate the data from multiple tables using `JOIN` and calculate Staff Cost and Hours in Shift metrics using `HOUR` and `MINUTE` clause
     3. Stock.
 Aggregate all the necessary information for calculating stocks and inventory using CTE, calculations and `JOIN` features
 9. Connecting the database data source to Looker Studio as a resource.